Turn scattered AI use into approved workflows your firm can trust

 How does this work with procurement?

-The discovery is a simple £1,950 card payment through Stripe, which sits below most procurement thresholds and is easy to expense.
-The twelve-month programme is contracted and invoiced on a purchase order with normal payment terms, and we can split it quarterly if that suits your budget cycle.
+The AI Use Review is a simple £2,950 card payment through Stripe, which sits below most procurement thresholds and is easy to expense.

 Is our data safe in this process?